MikeTaylor/palaeo-vo/vo-manuscript.md

 Each of the candidate definitions of "horizontal" has appealing qualities, and indeed when we floated these notions on our blog, all the methods had adherents (comments to Taylor 2018c).
 No one method can satisfy all desiderata.

+Definition 1 (Long axis of centrum is horizontal) is perhaps the least satisfactory of the methods presented here, as it is the most dependent on a judgement "by eye".
+It is also not really applicable at all to craniocaudally short vertebrae.

 While definition 2 (articular facets of centrum are vertical) is perhaps the most frequently used orientation when illustrating craniocaudally short vertebra, it has the undesirable property that when a sequence of consecutive verebrae are illustrated in this orientation, the neural canal can be jagged (Figure L).

 ---